 Capture your students’ interest and engagement, and let their talents shine, with our bespoke programmes of support for special schools.
+Check out the videos below of our schools programme, and our SEN Music Festival and read on.

 PLUG, PLAY, CREATE, LEARN – 10 week programme to help teachers improve their music skills, and students increase confidence, self esteem and confidence and discover their potential in music and beyond.
 Heavily subsidised at £697.50.
 Download the letter and booking form.